robseb/rsyocto/doc/guides/6_newFPGAconf.md

 **This guide describes how to design a new FPGA Configuration with a custom *Intel Quartus Prime* project.
 That FPGA Configuration can be written during boot or during runtime by Linux.**

-For each board the used default FPGA Configuration and a version with a *Intel NIOS II Soft-Core processor* inside this repository are available.
+For each board the used default FPGA Configuration and a version with an *Intel NIOS II Soft-Core processor* inside this repository are available.
 The *Intel Quartus Prime* Project with the *Intel NIOS II Soft-Core processor* is connected via the *FPGA-to-HPS*-Bridge to the Hard-IP of the HPS.
 This allows to use Hard-IP components, such as CAN with the *NIOS II* processor.

 ## Getting started with Intel Quartus Prime